TomSumner28/merchant-data/README.md

 ```

 Set `GOOGLE_SHEETS_ID` to the ID of your workbook and `GOOGLE_API_KEY` if the sheet is private.
 When both are provided the app downloads the file using the Google Drive API.
+If these variables are not set the dashboard uses the public TRC Master List for demonstration purposes.

 Set `FLASK_SECRET_KEY` in your environment for session security.
 A default value is used if not provided.